 Based on these findings, several recommendations are proposed.
 First, prison regulations should be revised to remove barriers to urban agricultural programs, enabling greater integration and effectiveness.
-Additionally, increasing the available space for agricultural activities within prisons is essential to support more extensive and participation. productive Additionally, allocating increased funding to support urban agriculture rehabilitation programs enhance their sustainability and impact.
+Additionally, increasing the available space for agricultural activities within prisons is essential to support more extensive and productive participation.
+Additionally. allocating increased funding to support urban agriculture rehabilitation programs can enhance their sustainability and impact.
 Strengthening partnerships between prison officials and relevant institutions can help secure necessary financial support, while recruiting agricultural experts to train inmates would provide them with valuable skills.
 Forming agreements with agro-industrial complexes could ensure a steady supply of agricultural products and create employment opportunities for inmates.

 The implications for future research are substantial.
-This study enhances understanding of urban agriculture within the context of prison-farm programs in Iran, providing valuable insights and establishing a foundation for future research in this field.
+This study enhances the understanding of urban agriculture within the context of prison-farm programs in Iran, providing valuable insights and establishing a foundation for future research in this field.
 As a pioneering study in Iran, it has the potential to influence national prison-farm programs and guide subsequent investigations.
-It also the applies validates and theory rehabilitation and change (Miriti and Kimani, 2017), demonstrating its practical utility.
+It also applies and validates the theory of rehabilitation and change (Miriti and Kimani, 2017), demonstrating its practical utility.
 The innovative use of the Kirkpatrick model to evaluate the effectiveness of the prison-farm program provides a new approach for future studies.
 Furthermore, the prison-farm program can generate financial benefits by creating income for both the prison and the inmates, helping to offset costs and provide necessary support.
 The program's connection with nature not only improves behavior through nature therapy but also contributes to the preservation of endangered plant and animal species.
 However, the study has limitations that must be acknowledged.
-Security concerns restricted access to the prison, complicating administration of interviews and questionnaires.
+Security concerns restricted access to the prison, complicating the administration of interviews and questionnaires.
 The program's focus on male inmates limits the generalizability of the findings to female inmates.
-The study's reliance on quantitative methods means that a qualitative component could offer more indepth insights into the program's impact.
-Additionally, the COVID-19 pandemic restricted access participants, to some potentially affecting the results.
-Finally, the absence of a control group calls for cautious interpretation of the findings, and future research should consider employing true experimental or quasi-experimental designs to accurately more assess the program's effectiveness.
+The study's reliance on quantitative methods means that a qualitative component could offer more indepth insights into the program's impact. pandemic Additionally, the COVID-19 restricted access some participants, to potentially affecting the results.
+Finally, the absence of a control group calls for cautious interpretation of the findings, and future research should consider employing true experimental or quasi-experimental designs to more accurately assess the program's effectiveness.